mamapitufo/chall-tic-tac-toe/README.md

   but then I thought it wasn't necessary for such a small program.
 * I'm not too happy with the `cond` and `if`'s in the game loop, but couldn't come up with a different solution.
+* The functions for saving and loading games are in `tic-tac-toe.persist`, but I could not complete the command processing for user input on time.

 ## License